-Our team of specialist Fatal Work Accident solicitors have won many claims for fatal work accidents .
-They can often pursue your claim for compensation on a no win no fee basis.
-They will advise you on the merits of your case.
-They will gather the evidence and advise you on how best to put your case forward.
-They will be happy to answer any questions you may have.
+Our team of specialist Work Accident solicitors have won many claims for fatal work accidents.
+We can often pursue your claim for compensation on a no win no fee basis and we’ll get advise you on the merits of your case.
+We will also gather the evidence and advise you on how best to put your case forward.

 We know that nothing we do will turn back the clock.
-We hope that we will be able to help you through this most traumatic time for you and your family.
+But we hope that we’ll be able to help you through such a traumatic time for you and your family.